Get

 Seeing the Veterinarian

 Your 6-month-old cat should have had all the vaccinations that they’ll need (until about 1 year old) by the time that they see a vet at the 6-month mark.
 However, a checkup should be scheduled at 6 months just to make sure that everything is good and that development is progressing healthily.
 If vaccines have not yet been administered, they may be during this visit.
-If your kitten is not yet spayed or neutered then your vet will discuss the benefits with you and schedule the surgery if you decide to go ahead.
+If your kitten is not yet spayed or neutered then a vet will discuss the benefits with you and schedule the surgery if you decide to go ahead.

 Otherwise, future vaccinations will likely be recommended and even scheduled.
 You can expect the vet to examine your kitten’s ears, eyes, nose, mouth, and body weight to determine how everything is developing.
 Flea-and-tick control is sure to be discussed, with treatment recommendations available if necessary.
 They may decide to do tests if there are any concerns about the health of your kitten.
 Most likely, it will be a visit that provides you with confidence and peace of mind, and gives you a chance to ask any questions you may have.